Saturday, September 11, 2004

 Kerry faults Bush for the lack of allies.
 That's nonsense, and Kerry is smart enough to know it (and also smart enough not to acknowledge that it's nonsense).
 Do we have enough allies?
 We do not and we never will.
 There is probably no such thing as "enough" allies.
 But Kerry is not complaining that we don't have enough allies.
 His real complaint is that we don't have the right ones: France and Germany.

 Basically everyone agrees that taking out the Taliban in Afghanistan was the right thing to do.
 The disagreement revolves around Iraq.
 Should we have deposed Saddam, and was it related to 9/11?
 The answer, in both cases, is yes.
 The allied action in Iraq is related to the War on Terror in the same way that the allied landing in North Africa was related to the defeat of Germany in WWII.
-The best description of the strategy involved was written about a year ago by Steven denBeste.
-(Come back, Steven.
+The best description of the strategy involved was written about a year ago by Steven denBeste. ( Come back, Steven.
 Please.
 Pretty please.
 The sooner the better.)

 Bush's acceptance speech at the convention tracks denBeste's outline closely.
 Iraq is intended to be a beachhead for liberal democracy in the Middle East, and

 "[f]ree societies in the Middle East will be hopeful societies, which no longer feed resentments and breed violence for export.
 Free governments in the Middle East will fight terrorists instead of harboring them, and that helps us keep the peace."
+What Bush failed to note is that democracies historically simply do not attack one another.

 While I am quite sure that France and Germany were invited to join the "coalition of the willing," including either or both of those countries as allies in the war in Iraq would have required wholesale changes in the strategy and tactics used by the coalition.
 Inviting a partner who can make no realistic military contribution and who will, as the price for his cooperation, impose demands which make the implementation of your strategy impossible is just plain dumb, regardless of the economic or political support that might be provided.